-The Ultimaker S5 and Materials Station can handle most third-party 2.85mm filaments.
+The Ultimaker S5 3D printer and Materials Station can handle most third-party 2.85mm filaments.
 If you stumble upon a material that is not listed in the Ultimaker Marketplace or are experiencing errors, this article will provide step-by-step instructions to help you navigate your way to successful and repeatable fabrication.

-The process for enabling third party materials will be demonstrated through examples using MatterHackers materials.
-Even though MatterHackers materials are used in this case, the process will be the same for all third party filaments.
+The process for enabling third-party materials will be demonstrated through examples using MatterHackers materials.
+Even though MatterHackers materials are used in this case, the process will be the same for all third-party filaments.

 1. After Login, access the Marketplace through the tab highlighted in Figure 1.
 If your material is not listed under the Marketplace tab, go to Step 10.

 2. Select the Materials tab as shown in Figure 2.

 3. Select the manufacturer of the material that you want to use.
 If your material is not listed, go to Step 10.